poquitosekki/faltung/README.md

   * Antimoon
   * Refold

-I really don't want to make my self do any of them so i tried to think of a name for what i'm trying to do.
+I do a combination of these 3 methods i guess.

 I was reading an article on wikipedia about [Proteinfaltung](https://de.wikipedia.org/wiki/Proteinfaltung) & i think that learning a language is just taking a lot of input over a period of time and just let the information `fold` so your mind create a model for the language similar to the 3D shape in the Protein Folding process.